-Future Cardia is a medical technology company targeting a $21 billion problem.
+Future Cardia is a medical-technology company targeting a forty-billion-dollar problem.

 That problem is heart-failure emergencies.
 And its solution is a tiny, implantable cardiac device.
 This device monitors patients suffering from heart failure, and reduces the need for hospitalizations.
 It even enables physicians to detect signs of heart failure before the onset of symptoms.

-Future Cardia has raised more than $4 million, and graduated from two top startup accelerators: Stanford StartX and Johnson & Johnson Innovation Labs’ “JLABS.”
+Future Cardia has raised more than eight million dollars, and graduated from two top startup accelerators: Stanford StartX and Johnson & Johnson Innovation Labs’ “JLABS.”

-Over the past 12 years, several startups that went through Stanford StartX have reached unicorn status (valuations of at least $1 billion).
-And of the more than 430 startups that completed the JLABS accelerator between 2012 and 2018, 92% are still in business.
+Over the past twelve years, several startups that went through Stanford StartX have reached unicorn status (valuations of at least one billion dollars).
+And of the more than 430 startups that completed the JLABS accelerator between 2012 and 2018, ninety-two percent are still in business.

-Future Cardia is led by CEO Jaeson Bang, a former cardiology manager with Abiomed (Nasdaq: ABMD), a publicly-traded medical company with an $11 billion market cap.
-His Director of Technology Randy Armstrong has 30 years of medical device development experience, including experience with Cameron Health, a med tech company acquired by Boston Scientific for $1.3 billion.
+Future Cardia is led by CEO Jaeson Bang, a former cardiology manager with Abiomed, a medical company that was acquired in fall 2022 by Johnson & Johnson for eighteen billion dollars.
+His Director of Technology Randy Armstrong has thirty years of medical device development experience, including experience with Cameron Health, a med tech company acquired by Boston Scientific for more than one billion dollars.